 Modeled after CUNY’s policy for student research with human participants.

-Institutional Review Board meeting dates for the 2021-2022 academic year are as follows:
+Institutional Review Board meeting dates for 2023 are as follows:

-IRB applications that require full board review must be submitted by the 15th of the month prior to the meeting date in order to be considered at the following meeting.
+IRB applications that require full board review must be submitted by the 15th of the month prior to the meeting date to be considered at the following meeting.

 Projects involving the use of animals should be submitted to the University's Institutional Animal Care and Use Committee (IACUC), headed by Dr. Louis Trombetta.
 The University's IACUC will evaluate the number of animals to be used, the selection of species, and the animals' possible exposure to discomfort and pain.
 Animal use review and approval is generally governed by regulations outlined in the NIH Publication Guide for the Care and Use of Laboratory Animals.
 More specifically, animal use is governed by the following federal laws: Animal Welfare Act, P.L.
 89-544 as amended by P.L.
 91-579, 94-279, and 99-198, and the regulations promulgated in CFR, Title 9, Subchapter A, Parts 14.

 Separate from the animal use and care review committee is the Animal Care Center.
 For information regarding day-to-day operations of, or special needs from, the Animal Care Center, contact the Center's Director.
 The Animal Care Center reports to the Chair of the IRB.